intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Model/minicpm/README.md

 # e.g. for a server with 48 cores per socket
 export OMP_NUM_THREADS=48
-numactl -C 0-47 -m 0 python ./generate.py --prompt 'What is AI？'
+numactl -C 0-47 -m 0 python ./generate.py --prompt 'What is AI?'
 ```
 More information about arguments can be found in [Arguments Info](#23-arguments-info) section.
 The expected output can be found in [Sample Output](#24-sample-output) section.

 #### 2.3 Arguments Info
 In the example, several arguments can be passed to satisfy your requirements:

-- `--repo-id-or-model-path`: str, argument defining the huggingface repo id for the minicpm model to be downloaded, or the path to the huggingface checkpoint folder.
+- `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the minicpm model (e.g. `openbmb/MiniCPM-2B-sft-bf16`) to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'openbmb/MiniCPM-2B-sft-bf16'`.
-- `--prompt`: str, argument defining the prompt to be inferred (with integrated prompt format for chat).
-It is default to be `What is AI?`.
+- `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
+It is default to be `'What is AI?'`.
-- `--n-predict`: int, argument defining the max number of tokens to predict.
+- `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `32`.

 #### 2.4 Sample Output
 #### [openbmb/MiniCPM-2B-sft-bf16](https://huggingface.co/openbmb/MiniCPM-2B-sft-bf16)